 Contemporary artworks and exhibits dealing with current prison topics round out the experience.

 A well-done audio guide (with a basic tour and lots more additional information) is included in the admission price.
-Their major yearly fundraiser is a haunted house that looks amazing (too scary for me!)

 Field Trips: The prison offers very interesting, customize-able field trips.
 Our high-school group’s tour focused on how the philosophy of the enlightenment influenced prison reform in the early 1800’s.
 It would also be a great place for history and sociology classes.